Loading...

 Handy Map and Street Guide (Nottingham)

-The Handy Map and Street Guide to Nottingham dates from the 1920s.
-It is a crude street plan that is surrounded by several advertisers.
-Many of the advertisers are in the Mapperley area.
-This version would appear to have been produced and sold in this area.
+The Handy Map and Street Guide to Nottingham dates from around 1920.
+It is a crude street plan designed to be posted on a wall and contains several businesses advertising on it.
+Many of the advertisers are in the Mapperley area and this this version would appear to have been produced and sold in this area.

 Measuring 90 x 64 cm, it has columns down the sides with an alphabetical index to the street names.
 It was probably produced as a wall plan, but had been folded up.

-The map is not dated but there are aspects of it that suggest it is from the 1920s.
+The map is not dated but there are aspects of it that suggest it is from around 1920.

 Tram routes are indicated by a red line down the centre of the road.